Crown Conversations

 January 2023 – Becoming Hezbollah: The Party’s Evolution and Changing Roles

-Crown Conversations 16 (Summary) — Over its forty-year history, the Lebanese party Hezbollah developed sophisticated military and organizational capabilities that have elevated it to be the most influential non-state actor in the Middle East.
+Crown Conversation 16 (Summary) — Over its 40-year history, the Lebanese party Hezbollah developed sophisticated military and organizational capabilities that have elevated it to be the most influential non-state actor in the Middle East.
 These capabilities make it the lynchpin of the so-called Axis of Resistance, the network of states and militias in the region that are closely allied with Iran.
 In this Crown Conversation, Mohammad Ataie discusses shifts in Hezbollah’s popularity and cross-sectarian appeal, and how Hezbollah's conflicts in its formative years with many of its current allies shaped the party that exists today.

 October 2022 – Understanding Yemen: Before, During, and After Conflict